 Some dog bite incidents can lead to catastrophic injuries and property damage, especially if an attack results in a serious fall on a hard or abrasive surface.
 You should immediately seek medical attention after a dog attack incident, as some injuries may not be immediately obvious.

-Our Bluffton dog bite attorneys at Horton & Goodman, LLC can help you recover compensation for:
+Our Bluffton dog bite attorneysat Horton & Associates, LLC can help you recover compensation for:

 - Medical expenses.
 You can recover compensation for all medical expenses stemming from your injuries, including examinations, hospital stays, medications, and rehabilitative care.